VIDAKHOSHPEY22/Racing-car-game/Checklist.md

 ## Need Help or Want to Collaborate?

 - Email: vidatwin18@gmail.com
-- GitHub: Contact @VIDAKHOSHPEY22 or @TheM1ddleM1n
+- GitHub: Contact @TheM1ddleM1n (who looks at issues the most)

 We are always happy to help you!